BombayBrownBoy09/nlp-ingredient-reccomender/README.md

 `python scripts/doc2vec_pred.py`

 This will prompt a user input in the command line for a recipe (comma-seperated input required) and output the model's top ten ingredient reccomendations.
-A demo of this can be seen below, where the model recommends additionaly ingredients to add for a "Zavioli with Spinach and Ricotta" recipe:
+A demo of this can be seen below, where the model recommends additional ingredients to add for a "Zavioli with Spinach and Ricotta" recipe:

 <img width="392" alt="Screen Shot 2022-03-20 at 4 18 41 PM" src="https://user-images.githubusercontent.com/31523376/159184383-085d6588-d6c6-49c2-90f9-010d2d329ec7.png">